Submitty/submitty.github.io/_docs/sysadmin/installation/system_customization.md

+## Changing the multi-processing module of Apache2, Enabling HTTP2

+Please refer to [this sysadmin action](/sysadmin/installation/version_notes/v23.12.02) page.

 ## Preferred Name Change Logging

 In the interests of diversity, Submitty provides for users to set a preferred name should it be different from their legal name.
 This feature can be abused, so changes to a user's preferred name is recorded into Postgresql's log for review.
 To make it easier to locate these logged messages, a sysadmin tools script, `pnc_compile.pl`, is provided to fetch the preferred name change logs from Postgresql and compile them into a human readable report.